As an Amazon Associate I earn from qualifying purchases.

 April is a wonderful month.
 Flowers are everywhere, fishing is getting into gear and the summer garden is laden with promise.
-Foraging can be a little thin in my neck of the woods, however, as the greens are starting to go as the weather warms, But there is one delight to be had: Elderflowers.
+Foraging can be a little thin in my neck of the woods, however, as the greens are starting to go as the weather warms.
+But there is one delight to be had: Elderflowers to make elderflower cordial.

 Keep in mind that an elderberry bush is a large plant, and can even grow into a small tree.
 Study the leaves in the photo above: They are a lush dark green, slightly serrated on their edges, and form on stalks; each leaf should be opposite to another.
 The flowers are cream-colored, not white.